March 12, 2026

 This distinction matters.
 A conditional bid bond requires the project owner to prove your default before making a claim.
 An unconditional (on-demand) bid bond allows the project owner to claim simply by submitting a written demand.

-Most private sector tender bonds in Malaysia are unconditional.
+Most insurance bid bonds in Malaysia are conditional, which provides you some protection against unfair claims.
+Most bank guarantees are unconditional.
 Check your tender documents to understand which type is required.
-If you're uncertain, ask before signing.

 Common Mistakes That Get Your Tender Disqualified